First published Mar 2, 2022. Last update: May 31, 2023.

 - A customer decision tree is a central analytical and tactical tool for the design of efficient & successful store layouts.

 - A data model that links sales data with spatial data is a very important intermediate step of retail space management.

 - For better “shoppability” – stimulation of purchases – and efficiency, additional tactical decisions should be added.
 By tactical adjustment of the importance of particular elements retailers can easier achieve the goals of their sales and brand strategy.

 - Based on CDT and identification of key factors that influence customer purchase decisions, businesses could develop targeted product assortment better aligned with customer preferences.
-That has direct positive impact on value of shopping basket.
+That has a direct positive impact on the value of the shopping basket.

 - Algorithms behind CDT should be adjusted regarding the retailer’s brand.
 Store space organizing criteria should also clearly link to the key competitive advantage of a retailer.
-This can serve as a strong leverage of the market success.
+This can serve as a strong leverage for market success.

 All of the above is collected in our shelf & store layout methodology called #leverages for retail success.

 Our workshop serves as a primary facility to get through the stages of strategy → analysis → synthesis → successful layout.
 Combined with analytical projects, it’s a proven methodology with results supported by different success cases.

 CDT, properly done, is a powerful leverage that can provide your retail store thrive also during digital times.